Frequently Asked Questions

 - Do not attempt home remedies.

-- Discuss the emergency with the veterinary staff on duty.
+- Discuss your pet health emergency with the veterinary staff on duty.

-- Copy the street directions to the clinic carefully.
+- Copy the street directions to the animal clinic carefully.

 - Be cautious when handling injured pets.